kevald1963/milestone-1-twptug-redesign/README.md

 ### Acknowledgements

-- I received inspiration for this project from my mentor, Chris Zielinski who patiently showed me how to use Bootstrap columns properly.
+- I received inspiration for this project from my mentor, Chris Zielinski who patiently showed me how to use Bootstrap properly.
 Also many thanks to Slack regulars / mentors 'Jo Wings' and 'Eventyret_mentor' for sorting out my stupid mistakes and misunderstandings.